alorlea/alorlea.github.io/_posts/open-source/2016-02-08-openstack-cluster-orchestration-with-karamel.markdown

 {% endhighlight %}

-In this case, we can see 3 different code blocks gathering all the information we need for Karamel to do its job.
+In this cluster, we can see 3 different code blocks gathering all the information we need for Karamel to satisfy our cluster needs.

+## Provider

-The first segment of the file contains the provider specific information, for Openstack; we make use of the keyword nova to refer we are going to make use of the Openstack Nova Controller.
-Then, it will follow specific parameters regarding nova which are:
+The first segment of the file contains the provider specific information, for Openstack; we make use of the keyword nova in order to tell Karamel that this is an Openstack cluster and we are going to make use of the Openstack Nova Controller.

+  After the keyword nova, it follows key parameters that Openstack will make use to deplou the necessary resources to run our software on.

   * __Flavor:__ This corresponds to a specific hardware configuration for the VM, this is similar to Amazon's EC2 instance descriptors.
 Openstack refers to them as flavors and each one specifies a configuration (CPU, RAM) and are